lucky-sideburn/kubeinvaders/README.md

 ### Start The Chaos Experiment

-Press the button "Start" to start automatic pilot (button changes to "Stop" to disable this feature).
+Press the "Start" button to initiate the automatic pilot (the button changes to "Stop" to disable this feature).

 ### Enable Shuffle

-Press the button "Enable Shuffle" to randomly switch the positions of pods or k8s nodes (button changes to "Disable Shuffle" to disable this feature).
+Press the "Enable Shuffle" button to randomly rearrange the positions of pods or K8s nodes (the button changes to "Disable Shuffle" to deactivate this feature).

 ### Enable Auto Jump Between Namespace

-Press the button "Auto NS Switch" to randomly switch between namespaces (button changes to "Disable Auto NS Switch" to disable this feature).
+Press the "Auto NS Switch" button to randomly switch between namespaces (the button changes to "Disable Auto NS Switch" to deactivate this feature).

-### Show / Hide pods name
+### Show / Hide Pods Name

-Press the button "Hide Pods Name" to hide the name of the pods under the aliens (button changes to "Show Pods Name" to disable this feature).
+Press the "Hide Pods Name" button to conceal the names of the pods beneath the aliens (the button changes to "Show Pods Name" to deactivate this feature).

-### Information about current status and events
+### Information about Current Status and Events

-As described below, on the game screen, near the spaceship, there are details about current cluster, namespace and some configurations.
+As described below, on the game screen near the spaceship, there are details about the current cluster, namespace, and some configurations.

 ![Alt Text](./doc_images/game-info.png)

-Under + and - buttons appears a bar with the latest occurred game events.
+Under the + and - buttons, a bar appears with the latest game events.

 ![Alt Text](./doc_images/game-events.png)

-### Do Kube-linter Lint
+### Perform Kube-linter Lint

-It is possibile using [kube-linter](https://github.com/stackrox/kube-linter) through KubeInvaders in order to scan resources looking for best-practices or improvements to apply.
+You can use [kube-linter](https://github.com/stackrox/kube-linter) through KubeInvaders to scan resources for best practices or improvements to apply.

 [Example from YouTube](https://www.youtube.com/watch?v=n_EuYjq3M-A)